C++ and C for Python¶

 <class 'str'> string_content

-Pybind11 provides helpers to import Python module and access attibutes of every Python object, including a Python module.
+, to import Python module and access attributes of

 #include "pybind11/pybind11.h"